appioframework/APPIOframework/README.md

 Please use GitHub's issue and pull request system for submitting bugs, suggestions and changes to APPIO.

-If you want to contribute to APPIO, you will need further development dependencies, namely the dotnet SDK and SSH askpass.
+If you want to contribute to APPIO, you will need further development dependencies, namely the dotnet SDK v2.1, the meson build system, ninja build, gcc and a SSH askpass.

 The installation instructions for the dotnet SDK can be found here: https://dotnet.microsoft.com/download/linux-package-manager/ubuntu19-04/sdk-2.1.700.